mathjax/MathJax-docs/start.rst

       src="https://c328740.ssl.cf1.rackcdn.com/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
     </script>

-Currently, the Amazon Cloudfront service used by the MathJax CDN does not support the use of a human-friendly name like ``cdn.mathjax.org`` for secure connections; however, the address given above is stable and safe to use.
+Currently, the Rackspace service used by the MathJax CDN does not support the use of a human-friendly name like ``cdn.mathjax.org`` for secure connections; however, the address given above is stable and safe to use.